Sonoma County Bicycle Coalition Strategic Plan 2014

 Strategy 3.3: Enhance national and international recognition of Sonoma County as a destination for bicycle tourism.

 Action3.3.3: Encourage Regional Parks to promote Sonoma County as a bicycling destination.

 Strategy 4.1: Collaborate with the County Department of Health Services to develop an Active Living Task Force for Sonoma County.
 An Active Living Task Force would implement the U.S. Centers for Disease Control & Prevention public health strategy of creating active community environments to improve public health.

-Strategy 4.2: Establish a partnership between SCBC and the Department of Health Services.
+Action 4.1.1: Establish a partnership between SCBC and the Department of Health Services.

-Strategy 4.3: Create a coalition of organizations to support development of an Active Living Task Force.
+Action 4.1.2: Create a coalition of organizations to support development of an Active Living Task Force.

 Action 4.1.3: Increase the percentage of students who walk or ride to school to 30% by 2017.